sr229/sr229/README.md

 ## Who am I?

-People usually call me as sr229, Capuccino, Enra, but I'm known here as Ayane Satomi.
+Hey, I'm Ayane Satomi, you also know me as Capuccino on Twitter or in osu!.
 I'm a hobbyist coder since middle school and I've been working on stuff with Docker and Kubernetes for almost 3 years as a hobby.

 While I don't have that much of professional experience, I'm eager to learn and I'm willing to solve problems and cooperate with everyone to move a project.